ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/HOW_TO_ACCESS_TERMINAL.md

 - Use the side panels for associations
 - Everything will work correctly!

+*Note: Running `hybrid_backend.py` and accessing the UI via the browser is the preferred system architecture.
+However, individual Python scripts like `src/ui/diegetic_terminal.py` are preserved for user choice.*

 ## 🚀 Quick Start Script
 Run this to automatically open the terminal:
 ```bash